ben-poole/github-packages-publish-private/README.md

-# github-packages-publish
+# github-packages-publish-private

-Publish from a private github repository (github-packages-publish) to a public one (github-packages-publish-public)
+Publish from a private github repository (github-packages-publish-private) to a public one (github-packages-publish-public)

 ## Publish locally